hindsightsoftware/atlassian-connect-play/README.md

 More details can be found in the [AC Play Java Benefits](#markdown-header-ac-play-java-benefits) section.

 ## Release Notes
+0.8.0: **BREAKING**

+* During JWT authentication, the full base URL (including any path) is exclueded from the qsh calculation

 0.7.0: **BREAKING**

 * Switch from OAuth to JWT for authentication